ansariomar/mycircuitcan/Final Project Folder/Final Project README.md

 ```

 the program now understands that the a word is a command for an action.
 Now time to test the limits.

+By adding portions of code from previous programs such as DC motor functions or servo movements I have provided the robot a small vocabulary of canned phrases that when recieved via the Morse code key cause a reaction.
+The variable for ouput is seemingly endless in this style of communication and is only limited by the programmer's imagination.
+I orginally started with the goal of driving a record player using a DC motor that would start playing music once the word "play" had been recieved by Arduino.
+For the sake of time, demostated the program's ability to translate Morse code witht the following commands:

+"HI":robot moves back and forth using 2 DC motors based and serial monitor displays message "You really know how to push my buttons"

+"YO": a back and forth sweep of the servo motor and serial monitor displays message "Howdy!"

+"ON": LED turns on and serial monitor displays message "Let there be light!"

+In the future I'd like to explore the use of a cipher/cryptoghraphy to add a level of security or challenge to the use of a device running the program.
+I'm also interested in building the program's vocabulary to the point where I could upload an entire dictionary and assign a unique response to each word (which could be somewhat predictable or completey random) in order to provide the user of the Morse code key a rich experience.
+It could become a guessing game of sorts that challanges them to predict what movement or reaction will take place based on their input.
+I really enjoy the vastness of this program's ability to convert analog input into a variety of digital/analog responses that really engage its user.